|The pylon that I walked under that gave me the creeps and a feeling of dread|

 Story About a Bridge

-I remember walking under the pylon pictured above, and was just looking towards the apartment buildings across the river.
+I remember walking under the pylon (pictured right above at the top of this post), and was just looking towards the apartment buildings across the river.

 Then a thought suddenly hit me, something like, "You better look up while walking under this bridge, because it might just be your luck for a jumper to land on your head".

 I remember looking at the grass and thinking, "who would jump around here, into the turf, while you could jump onto solid concrete over on the north-side of the river, where most jumpers take their life...or into the water and drown?"